srdusr/srdwm/docs/IMPLEMENTATION_STATUS.md

 # Implementation status

-This mirrors the style of the legacy C++ project's own status doc (now at `legacy-cpp/docs/IMPLEMENTATION_STATUS.md`), but for the Rust rewrite.
+This mirrors the style of the project's own earlier C++ status doc (that codebase has since been removed - see `docs/PRIOR_ART.md` for what it was and why it was replaced; git history still has it if anyone needs it).
 "Verified" means: built with `cargo test --workspace` (0 warnings under `cargo clippy --workspace`) and, where applicable, actually run and observed doing the thing described - not just "the code compiles and looks right."